University of New South Wales (Sydney)

 ---|---|

-Webpages | UNSW Fact sheet including course information |
+Webpages | |

-Academic calendar | Starting in 2019, UNSW Sydney will transition to a new academic calendar titled UNSW3+ Term 1, from mid-February until mid-May.
-UNSW will offer two tailored terms for Study Abroad and Exchange Students: See also this folder |
+Academic calendar | The academic year at UNSW is divided into four academic terms; Term 1, from mid-February until mid-May.
+UNSW will offer two tailored terms for Study Abroad and Exchange Students: |

-Application and language requirements | Minimum average grade (when applying at UU): 3.0 GPA or 65% credit average (Aus) = 6.5 (Netherlands).
+Application and language requirements | Minimum average grade (at the moment of applying at UU): 3.0 GPA or 65% credit average (Aus) = 6.5 at UU.
 English: If English isn't your first language you will need to provide proof of English proficiency at time of application for UNSW (application deadlines for Tailord Term 3 & Term 3 2022: 1 April / Tailord Term 1&Term 1 2023: 15 October) You can do this by providing evidence that you meet one of UNSW’s approved criteria.
 You should upload your supporting documents to your Study Abroad or Exchange application (so you should have the test score available by then).
 English proficiency is an entry requirement and UNSW cannot accept students without it.

 |